• Skip to primary navigation

 • Coconut oil – for healthy fats

-• Coconut sugar and honey – for no refined sugar in this recipe!
+• Honey – for no refined sugar in this recipe!

 • Spices (cinnamon, ginger, cardamom, allspice) – anti-inflammatory, antioxidants

 Next time you’re at the grocery store look at the back of a bag of granola and see what the ingredients are.
 Can you pronounce everything?
 Do you know what everything is?
-Does it all look healthy?
 Just food for thought.

-We all know there are weird things in our food that are used to preserve it, or whatever else the reason may be.
-That’s how food is mass produced today.
-For me, it’s not practical to cut that out of my life entirely, so instead I make homemade things when I can and use more natural ingredients then too, ideally.
+We all know that there are weird things in our food that are used to preserve it, that’s how food is mass produced today.
+For me, it’s not practical to cut that out of my life entirely, so instead I make homemade things when I can and use more natural ingredients then too.
+Granola is a great place to start.

-That’s my level-headed, practical cheapskate approach to things at least! πŸ˜‰
+That’s my level-headed, practical approach to things at least! ๐Ÿ™‚

-Looking for more Fall breakfast or snacky ideas?
-Check out my Pumpkin Cranberry Granola Bars or Chai Snack Balls.
+Looking for more snack ideas?
+Check out my Carrot Cake Snack Balls, Cereal Snack Bars, or Chocolate Peanut Butter Snack Balls.

 Print